12 Essential Online Design Competition Directories

-By providing a highly granular directory that can also locate events and competitions near you by location, Dexigner proves itself to be a one stop destination for designers looking to stay up to date about their discipline, and to keep abreast of the hottest competitions and events.
+By providing a highly granular directory that can also locate events and competitions near you by location, Dexigner proves itself to be a one-stop destination for designers looking to stay up to date about their discipline and to keep abreast of the hottest competitions and events.

 They even have a students-only competition section.
-In addition to providing an extensive listing of design competitions, Graphic Competitions also hosts a bookshop with tons of resources for all you artists to bury your faces in.
+In addition to providing an extensive listing of design competitions, Graphics Competitions also hosts a bookshop with tons of resources for all you artists to bury your faces in.

 CommArts also publishes a physical magazine in addition to their web offerings called “Communication Arts Magazine.”
 CommArts regularly posts features and articles from the design world, and focuses on showcasing, profiling, and interviewing creative designers from around the world.

-Art and creative directors, graphic designers, web designers, copywriters, photographers and illustrators find these competitions a priority for worldwide promotion and a valuable resource for potential clients and colleagues.
+Art and creative directors, graphic designers, web designers, copywriters, photographers, and illustrators find these competitions a priority for worldwide promotion and a valuable resource for potential clients and colleagues.
 Winning the CommArts competitions earn high marks for an artist’s career.

 CommArts review panel consists of industry leaders and visionaries such as Saul Bass, Michael Beirut, Lee Clow, Hillman Curtis, Louise Fili, Milton Glaser, Jeff Goodby, Hal Riney, Sam Scali, Paula Scher, Michael Vanderbyl, Lynda Weinman, Fred Woodward and Jeffrey Zeldman.

 Studio1C is an internet marketing, SEO, and web design firm that happens to also offer a comprehensive and regularly updated list of design competitions from around the globe.

-Studio1C also has a short list of ongoing competitions from around the Web that you can compete in regularly, if you’re a glutton for punishment (or great success.)
+Studio1C also has a shortlist of ongoing competitions from around the Web that you can compete in regularly if you’re a glutton for punishment (or great success.)

 PrintMag is a bi-monthly magazine about visual culture and design, as well as a vast online resource for all things related to print design.
-Print was founded in 1940 (a long time ago!) and has been cited as one of the most engaging, insightful, and journalistic endeavor ever seen.
+PrintMag was founded in 1940 (a long time ago!) and has been cited as one of the most engaging, insightful, and journalistic endeavors ever seen.
 Print offers a great resource section for print designers, as well as inspiration for those who crave it.